Chapter 6 : I like my flat.

 My feet shuffle blindly through the flat, and I’m not even aware of where I’m going until I’m snuggling under the covers on his bed and curling up into a ball.
 All I want is to be in my own bed with my own duvet, but that can’t exactly happen right now.
 I suppose I’ll just have to make do with what I’ve got.

 I bury my face into one of the pillows, squishing as far as I can into its downy softness.
 It smells like Louis, which I suppose makes sense, seeing as it’s his pillow and all.
-Normally I don’t like the smell of men’s cologne, but I do like the smell of his.
+Normally I don’t like the smell of men’s cologne, but I do like his.
 It’s kind of... outdoorsy.
 Beachy.
 It reminds me of the sea, though I’m not really sure why.

 “Hello.
 Who are you?” a feminine voice says.
 I immediately sit upright, hair flying everywhere, as the sound jolts through my body.